xz3t/milestone-4/README.md

 - all static files and media are stored with AWS in S3 bucket.

 ### Delivery Header
-- delivery header contains information about free delivery threshold and language selector
+- delivery header contains information about free delivery threshold and language selector.
-- header hides on scroll down to preserve page real estate
+- header hides on scroll down to preserve page real estate.

 ### Navbar
 - navbar is fixed and always remain on top of the page.